unexpectedjs/expect-the-unexpected/README.md

 expect({}).to.be.empty();
 ```

-Empty is basicly just an length === 0 assertion in unexpected.
+Empty is basically just an length === 0 assertion in unexpected.
 The type system does not allow the length to be checked on other
 types than string and object.